-In this tutorial, I’ll show you various type of theme customization, ways to install them.
+In this tutorial, I’ll show you various types of theme customization and ways to install them.
 Of course, I’ll discuss how to change the themes in Ubuntu.

 Let’s start with the type of theme elements.